reuterk/condainer/README.md

 small files.
 On a local desktop file system, this is typically not an issue.
-However, in particular on the large shared parallel file systems of HPC systems, the vast amount of small files can cause severe trouble as these filesystems are optimized for different IO patterns.
+However, in particular on the large shared parallel file systems of HPC systems, the vast amount of small files can cause severe trouble as these filesystems are optimized for different patterns.
 Inode exhaustion, and heavy load due to (millions of) file opens, short reads, and closes during the startup phase of (parallel) Python jobs from numerous different users on the HPC cluster are only two examples.

-### Solution: Containerization of the Conda environments into compressed images
+### Solution: Containerization of Conda environments into compressed images

 Condainer solves these issues by putting conda environments into compressed squashfs images, reducing the number of files explicitly